RadeonOpenCompute/ROCm_Documentation/ROCm_System_Managment/ROCm-System-Managment.rst

 At a system administration level, the GPU/GCD isolation is possible using the device control group (cgroup).
 For all the AMD GPUs in a compute node, the ROCk-Kernel-Driver exposes a single compute device file /dev/kfd and a separate (Direct Rendering Infrastructure) render device files /dev/dri/renderDN for each device.
 To participate in the Linux kernel’s cgroup infrastructure, the ROCk driver relies on the render device files.

 For example, consider a compute node with the two AMD GPUs.
-The ROCk-Kernel-Driver exposes the following device files -
+The ROCk-Kernel-Driver exposes the following device files:

 crw-rw-rw- 1 root root 240, 0 Apr 22 10:31 /dev/kfd